 We protect the wildlife, habitats, and cultural resources of one of the most diverse and bountiful marine environments in the world, an area of 3,295 square miles off the northern and central California coast.
 The waters within Greater Farallones National Marine Sanctuary are a nationally significant marine ecosystem, and support an abundance of life, including many threatened and endangered species.

-NOAA's Greater Farallones and Monterey Bay national marine sanctuaries are working with the National Marine Fisheries Service and the Pacific Fishery Management Council on an initial scoping process to protect deep-sea coral research and restoration seafloor areas at up to five selected locations within the two sanctuaries.
-Deep-sea corals provide refuge and food for many other species of invertebrates and fishes threatened by a number of issues, including crushing from the sinking of large vessels, fishing gear impacts and ocean acidification.
-For more information on the initial scoping process, please visit Deep Sea Habitat.
+Deep-sea corals provide refuge and food for many other species of invertebrates and fishes that are threatened by a number of issues, including crushing from the sinking of large vessels, fishing gear impacts and ocean acidification.
+For more information on current activities, read about Deep-Sea Coral Research and Restoration.

 NOAA intends to invest $2 million to help repair and upgrade NOAA's office and visitor center.
 This facility is located in a historic lifeboat station at Crissy Field, managed in cooperation with the National Park Service.
 This investment would help increase public awareness of the sanctuary and support the local tourism economy.